 Ensemble Theatre aims to create diverse, accessible live theatre of the highest quality that entertains, educates, enlightens and challenges.
 Our productions appeal to a broad audience of all ages.
 Each year we present a season that includes the best new international plays alongside classics and brand new Australian works ranging from laugh-out-loud comedies to riveting dramas.
 We are theatre for everyone.
 Ensemble Theatre’s Artistic Director Mark Kilmurry writes: “Ensemble Theatre has always been a place to share stories and my aim is to continue this tradition while matching those stories with the best creative talent from our vibrant theatre scene.”

 A WORD FROM OUR ARTISTIC DIRECTOR

 Ensemble Theatre’s long success comes from being a very accessible place.
 Theatre for everyone is not a throw away statement but the core of what Ensemble Theatre means to me.
 Theatre shouldn’t be exclusive, elitist, but for everyone.
 The joy of seeing a packed auditorium full of people from all walks of life; subscribers with a long history of support for their favourite theatre; disadvantaged schools witnessing a live experience for the first time; actors and directors discovering classic or new plays; families, teenagers, new couples, theatre groups, all catching the latest play in the season, is why we do what we do.
 I like the joy of an audience laughing at a classic comedy that has been laughed at in that same place since its long inception; there’s that anticipation and thrill of a new play being seen for the first time; the joy of encouraging emerging and established directors; the delight of seeing plays cast with well-known, new and diverse actors on stage.
 I love the pleasure of audiences and creative minds meeting in a safe and welcoming environment.
-Ensemble Theatre is a sharing place; for discussion of the latest play, for meeting family and friends; for an evening out, eating, drinking admiring the view; and then, as the theatre doors open, for traveling into different worlds, remembering, escaping, forgetting but above all – to be entertained.
+Ensemble Theatre is a sharing place; for discussion of the latest play, for meeting family and friends; for an evening out, eating, drinking admiring the view; and then, as the theatre doors open, for travelling into different worlds, remembering, escaping, forgetting but above all – to be entertained.